thoaimle/ios-sprint-challenge-calculator/README.md

 Follow these steps to construct your application based on the scaffolding provided in the starter.
 Recognize that not every step necessary to complete this challenge will be listed below.

+* A basic calculation: `2 + 4` consists of two operands (`2` and `4`) and an operator (`+`).
+	* You need to determine what math operation needs to be used based on the operator.
+	* You need to keep track of the operands that are entered before and after the operator is pressed

 ### In `CalculatorViewController.swift`:
 * Create a property to hold an instance of `CalculatorBrain`.
 This object will hold the information related to the current calculation.
-A basic calculation consists of 2 operands and an operator (e.g. 2, 4, and +, or 2 + 4).
-Set the variable to be optional and do _not_ give it an initial value.
+	* Set the variable to be optional and do _not_ give it an initial value (it will default to `nil`).
 This variable will get set and re-set with each transaction, so it needs to be optional.
 * In `viewDidLoad`, create a new `CalculatorBrain` and assign it to the above property.
 * In `operandTapped`, go to the storyboard to see what buttons this action is connected to.
 Since it is connected to multiple buttons, you'll need to extract the `text` property from the button.
 It's likely going to require using the `if-let` technique to unwrap an optional.
 You should end up with a `String` which contains the text displayed on the button.
 This is the digit you need to add to your transaction.
     * Once you have the digit string, call `addOperandDigit` on your brain and pass in the digit string.
 That method returns the string you need to display on the screen, so assign the return value from that method to the `text` property of the `outputLabel`.